sysfce2/libretro-applewin/macOS.md

 But if what you want is a macOS command-line app, you can build it from Andrea's repo with the instructions below.

+### Features

+- Native, universal macOS UI
+- Screen recording
+- Copy screenshot to pasteboard
+- Disk image browser
+- Floppy and hard disk image creation
+- Full-screen support

+### AppleWin Features Not Yet Supported

+- Debugger and memory viewer
+- Load/save emulator state
+- Cassette support

+### Known Issues

+- plugging or unplugging a VidHD does not refresh the display correctly
+- Screen recording does not record audio
+- Certain key combinations are not sent to the emulator
+- Code could be better commented

+### Suspected Issues

+- Joystick may not work.
+I don't have one yet and haven't tested it.
+- AppleWin supports lots of esoteric hardware, I've really just been using the floppy drive, hard drive, 80-column card, and Mockingboard.
+- Moving the main window to another monitor may cause issues.
+- Haven't tested on an x86 Mac yet.

 ## Build Mariani

 ### Dependencies